ibm-cloud-docs/cloud-object-storage/basics/multipart.md

 # Store very large objects

-{{site.data.keyword.cos_full}} can support single objects as large as 10TB, although it not recommended to upload objects this large in a single stream.
+{{site.data.keyword.cos_full}} can support single objects as large as 10TB when using multipart uploads.
+Large objects can also be uploaded [using the console with High-Speed Transfer enabled](/docs/services/cloud-object-storage/basics/upload.html#high-speed-transfer).

 ## Uploading objects in multiple parts